Asymmetrically Weighted Dowker Persistence and Applications in Dynamical Systems: Conclusion

 \section{Conclusion}

-This paper aims to offer an avenue for pursuit towards regime detection in climate science using topological methods.
-We expanded on the idea of using the dynamics of a finite number of state spaces from \cite{Faranda_2024} and our analysis was inspired by the persistent homology methods in \cite{Strommen_2022}.
-Our approach is notable for two reasons: the symbolization of the dynamical system into bins, based on the coarse graining method of \cite{Myers_2023}, and the use of an asymmetric homology theory based on the Dowker complex like in \cite{chowdhury2018AsymNets}.
-It also connects to the graph theoretic notions of the dominating set (\cite{CARO_Dominating_Number}) and directed paths, as a subset of vertices that see the rest of the vertices dictates the homology of the entire Dowker complex.
+This paper aims to offer an avenue of pursuit towards topological characterization of large dynamical systems.
+Our approach is notable for two reasons: the symbolization of the dynamical system into bins, which allows us to encode spatial and temporal information into the base space, and the use of an asymmetric homology theory based on the Dowker complex.
+With this approach, we connect persistence to the graph theoretic notions of the dominating sets and directed paths, toward better connection with underlying dynamics.

-Specifically, this paper develops the theory of the Dowker persistent homology for weighted, directed graphs.
-This builds on the work of \cite{chowdhury2018AsymNets}, wherein they classify the 1D persistent homology of a consistently oriented unweighted cycle graph.
-First, we classified the 1D persistent homology of the consistently oriented weighted cycle graph in Proposition \ref{prop:concycle}.
+The analytical section of this paper develops the theory of the Dowker persistent homology for weighted, directed graphs.
+First, we classify the 1D persistent homology of the consistently oriented weighted cycle graph in Proposition \ref{prop:concycle}.
 Then, we move on to cycles that are not consistently oriented.
 In Propositions \ref{prop:inconcycledom3}, \ref{prop:inconcycledom2} and \ref{prop:inconcycledom1}, we show that, in the inconsistently oriented case, the 1D barcode depends upon the size of the dominating set of the cycle.
 In doing so, we fully classify the 1D persistent homology of any directed cycle graph, regardless of weights or orientation.
-We add a result on the 1D persistent homology of the wedge sums of two cycles, showing that the 1D barcode of the wedge sum is the union of the barcodes.
-Throughout, the results go side by side with computational examples.
-Our theoretical discussion closes with some remarks on trajectories, shedding some light on how these theoretical results fit into the framework of analyzing time series samples of dynamical systems.
-In particular, all Dowker complexes arising from trajectories will be contractible in the limit, as the original source vertex sees everything eventually.
-Perhaps this could be alleviated (if necessary) through a burn-in phase.
+We add a result on the 1D persistent homology of the wedge sums of two graphs, showing that the 1D barcode of the wedge sum is the union of the barcodes.
+Throughout, the results are accompanied by computational examples.
+Our theoretical discussion closes by framing the sampling process of trajectory data in graph-theoretical terms, shedding light on how our theoretical results fit into the framework of analyzing time series samples of dynamical systems.